LiewFeng/Domain-Contrast/README.md

 Download them and put them into the data/pretrained_model/.

 ### Train and Test
-All specific hyperparameters are in the .sh file.
-Run with the following codes and you will get the results.
+All specific hyperparameters are in the shell scripts.
+Run with the following commands and you will get the results.
 **Pascal2Clipart**:

 ```